SCIENTIFIC EXPEDITIONS

 -GOMBESSA 6-

-The 6th Gombessa scientific expedition carried out by Andromeda Oceanology took place from July 1 to 20, 2021.
-As for “Gombessa 5 – Mediterranean Planet”, the combination of autonomous rebreather diving and saturation diving was used by four divers to explore the mesophotic zone.
-Between -110 and -140 m, they carried out different scientific protocols to unravel a new mystery : the presence of thousands of rings of 30 m in diameter, perfectly circular.
+The 6th Gombessa scientific expedition supported by Andromède océanologie took place from July 1 to 20, 2021.
+As with “Gombessa 5 – Mediterranean Planet”, four divers used a combination of autonomous rebreather diving and saturation diving to explore the mesophotic zone.
+Between -110 and -140 m, they carried out various scientific protocols during 245 hours of diving to unravel a new mystery: the presence of thousands of perfectly circular rings 20 m in diameter.

 The barge and the submerged turret – ©Jordi Chias Gombessa Expeditions